SalesforceCommerceCloud/b2c-crm-sync/README.md

 > If you don't find the callback URL of the Auth Provider within the CLI console, you can find it from the Salesforce org.
 To do so, please go to the `Setup` menu, then type in the Quick Find field and search for `Auth.
 Providers` and open the Auth provider named with the B2C Commerce instance name.
 You'll find the callback URL at the bottom of the page.

-#### Enable your Connection between B2C Commerce and the Salesforce Platform
+#### Validate that You Can Retrieve an Account Manager AuthToken Leverage JWT

-18. Now that both the Auth Provider and the related Named Credentials are deployed, you have to perform a first authentication from the Salesforce Core platform.
+15. Now that both the Auth Provider and the related Named Credentials are deployed, you have to perform a first authentication from the Salesforce Core platform.
 This step is manual as it requires you to validate the authentication flow.

 - Open the scratch org and open the `Setup` menu.
 - Type in the Quick Find field and search for `Named Credentials`.